dport96/ITM352/morea/030.ui-basics/experience-severs-UIBasics.md

 - In each section, make the name values second-level headers `<h2>`.
 Use find RegEx with `"name": "(.*)",` and replace with RegEx with `<h2>$1</h2>` or do this manually!

 Tip: If you want to learn more about using regular expressions (regEx) in VSCode you can try one of the many tutorial documents or videos you can find from Google.
-Here's one (https://www.youtube.com/watch?v=8HOcmKr1bw8)[https://www.youtube.com/watch?v=8HOcmKr1bw8]
+Here's one [Intro to Regular Expressions](https://www.youtube.com/watch?v=8HOcmKr1bw8)[https://www.youtube.com/watch?v=8HOcmKr1bw8]

 - In each section, put the price values in paragraphs (i.e. enclose them inside `<p></p>`).
 Put a `&dollar;` in front of the value inside the paragraph tags.
 Modify the find and replace RegEx you did previously.